cardboard-iguana/cardboard-iguana.com/log/2022-03-06-itprotv-comptia-security-plus.md

 Note that, except for the Class A reservations, all of these use larger subnet masks than you would typically suspect.
 There are actually far more reserved blocks than just these four; Wikipedia has a good list.

-CIDR (as in “CIDR subnet notation”) is “Classless InterDomain Routing”.
-This is the count of how many of the *most* significant bits are “masked” (held constant in the network).
+CIDR (as in "CIDR subnet notation") is "Classless InterDomain Routing".
+This is the count of how many of the *most* significant bits are "masked" (held constant in the network).

 IPv6 is a 128-bit address space (as opposed to the 32-bit address space of IPv4).
 IPv6 addresses are represented as eight groups of four hexadecimal digits (so each block represents 16 bits, exactly twice the size of an IPv4 block).
 The *largest* block consisting only of zeros can be replaced with `::` (i.e., you can only use this trick *once*), and leading zeros in a block can also be dropped.

-IPv6 also introduces the concept of “variable length subnet masking” (VLSM), which specifies subnets as needed rather than for the entire network.
-However, CIDR notation continues to work as you’d expect, so 2001:db8::/32 represents the subnet 2001:0db8:0000:0000:0000:0000:0000:0000 – 2001:0db8:ffff:ffff:ffff:ffff:ffff:ffff.
+IPv6 also introduces the concept of "variable length subnet masking" (VLSM), which specifies subnets as needed rather than for the entire network.
+However, CIDR notation continues to work as you'd expect, so 2001:db8::/32 represents the subnet 2001:0db8:0000:0000:0000:0000:0000:0000 - 2001:0db8:ffff:ffff:ffff:ffff:ffff:ffff.

-The IPv6 equivalent of 127.0.0.1 is ::1; the rest of the 127.0.0.0/8 block is replaced with the concept of “link-local” addresses, which are self-assigned per network interface addresses in the reserved fe80::/10 subnet (RFCs 7217 and 8064 defines how link-local addresses are assigned).
+The IPv6 equivalent of 127.0.0.1 is ::1; the rest of the 127.0.0.0/8 block is replaced with the concept of "link-local" addresses, which are self-assigned per network interface addresses in the reserved fe80::/10 subnet (RFCs 7217 and 8064 defines how link-local addresses are assigned).

 In both IPv4 and IPv6, the first address in a subnet represents the network itself, and the last address is used to broadcast to all devices on the network.
 These two addresses are thus unavailable for hosts to use.